askmike/gekko/README.md

 Gekko uses technical analysis (only EMA at this moment) to determine when to enter or leave the market, at such a moment it can:

-* Advice on what you should do.
+* Advice on what you should do (for example per email).
 * Calculate the profits of all the advices so far.
 * Automatically trade.